infracamp/infracamp/docs/repos/how-to/user-stories.md

 developing features that fit someones needs, feature driven development concentrates on features which can be presented (marketing / sales perspective) and may raise needs.

 Most companies have to balance between customer- and feature-driven development.
-On the one hands they need displays to get quotes.
-But afterwards it needs real customer satisfaction by customer centric features to bind and keep the relationship.
+On the one hand they need displays to get quotes.
+But afterwards it needs real customer satisfaction to bind and keep the relationship.

 Feature-driven features look great but (by definition) won't provide real assistance to the day by day work of the customer.
 They